-Mr Clutch can replace the brakes on any make or model of vehicle and holds stock on the widest possible selection of brakes.
+Mr Clutch can replace the brakes on any vehicle make or model and offers the widest possible selection of brakes, regardless of shape and size.
 So, if your brakes need replacing, we should be able to do it that very day.

 We operate a Fixed Price Brake Replacement Schedule based on your engine size.